 BioTech in the UK

 There is a thriving BioTech sector in the UK.
-In 2016 it was rated the third largest BioTech cluster in the world after Boston and San Francisco.
+In 2020 it was reported that the UK BioTech sector secured a record £2.8 billion in equity finance, the highest investment the sector has received in history

-BioCity group is one organisation helping facilitate this.
-Their centres in Nottingham, Alderly Park, and Scotland are home to over 200 life science businesses.
+BioCity group is one organisation helping attract this investment.
+Their centres in Nottingham, Alderly Park, and Scotland are home to over 200 UK life sciencecompanies.
 In these hubs, companies can access state-of-the-art equipment, training, business support and funding channels.

 The golden triangle of London, Oxford and Cambridge account for a large part of the UK BioTech scene.
 Scotland is a hotbed of life sciences R&D too.
 Many companies in the life sciences sector are supported by specialist venture capital firms like, for example, Abingworth.